HBDigitalLabs/BitroSynth1515/README.md

 All third-party libraries used in this project are documented in the `LICENSES` folder at the root of the source code.

 ---
+You can contact us via this email: Huseyinberke110@outlook.com
+---

 ## © 2025 HBDigitalLabs